ryanholt/content-model/elements.md

 ####LONG COPY
 A lifelong activity, archery promotes outdoor recreation, good health, discipline, safety and an appreciation of conservation.
 Approximately XX,XXX people engage in bow hunting each year, and contribute more than $XX million to the Georgia through their purchases and travel.
-Taxes paid on equipment contribute to state and federal conservation efforts for wildlife adn wild lands -- approximately $X million annually in Georgia alone.
+Taxes paid on equipment contribute to state and federal conservation efforts for wildlife and wild lands -- approximately $X million annually in Georgia alone.

 ####IMAGE(S)